MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group-product-partition.md

 - Format each custom parameter pair as Key=Value, for example {_promoCode}=PROMO1.

-- You may include up to 3 custom parameter key and value pairs.
+- Bing Ads will accept the first 3 custom parameter key and value pairs that you include.
 Each key and value pair are delimited by a semicolon and space ("; "), for example {_promoCode}=PROMO1; {_season}=summer.

 - A Key cannot contain a semicolon.
 If a Value contains a semicolon it must be escaped as '\;'.
 Additionally if the Value contains a backslash it must also be escaped as '\\'.

 - The Key cannot exceed 16 UTF-8 bytes, and the Value cannot exceed 200 UTF-8 bytes.
+The Key is required and the Value is optional.
 The maximum size of the Key does not include the braces and underscore i.e., '{', '_', and '}'.

     > [!NOTE]
     > With the Bulk service the Key must be formatted with surrounding braces and a leading underscore, for example if the Key is promoCode, it must be formatted as {_promoCode}.
 With the Campaign Management service you cannot specify the surrounding braces and underscore.